lgeo3/ros_course_esme/ros-esme-ws/tp1/TP1.md

 #### Tips:
 - to kill a command you can use `Crtl` + `C`
-- try to change the value of the data send by the publisher to understand the mechanism
+- try to change the value of the data sent by the publisher to understand the mechanism
-- you can publish a value with a specific rate, with the option `-r`.
+- you can publish a value at a specific rate, with the option `-r`.
 For a message sent each second:
   ```sh
   rostopic pub -r 1.0 /my_topic std_msgs/Float32 "data: 42.0"
   ```
-- use `rostopic list` to list all topics avalaible
+- use `rostopic list` to list all topics available
-- you can show the connexion between nodes using the command `rqt_graph`
+- you can show the connection between nodes using the command `rqt_graph`
   ![rqt graph](static/pub_sub.png)